Stage 2 - Providing reports and testing

 If we’ve received a report about your ability to drive safely or your medical condition, we’ll need some information from you to help us assess your fitness to drive.
 We’ll send you a letter telling you what we need and the date we need it by.

-We assess your fitness to drive using AustRoads’ national assessing fitness to drive standards.
+We assess your fitness to drive using AustRoads’ national assessing fitness to drive standards (External link).

 Medical report